Shamardal: 2005: three-year-old season

 Competing at age three under the Maktoum family's Godolphin Racing banner, Shamardal was conditioned by their head trainer, Saeed bin Suroor.
 The colt made his 2005 debut in the UAE Derby at Nad Al Sheba Racecourse in Dubai but performed poorly in his first race on dirt.
 Sent to France, where he was back on grass, under jockey Frankie Dettori he turned back several challenges in the straight while winning the Group One Poule d'Essai des Poulains at Longchamp Racecourse.
-He then captured the important Prix du Jockey Club, a Group One race he won by a head over Hurricane Run, who ran erratically in his run to the finish line.
+He then captured the important Prix du Jockey Club, a Group One race he won by a head over Hurricane Run, a subsequent multiple Group one winning colt, who ran erratically in his run to the finish line.

-Returned to England for his next start at York Racecourse in June's St. James's Palace Stakes, Shamardal won his third Group One race of 2005 and the fourth of his career.
+Returned to England, as a dual-classic winner, for his next start at York Racecourse in June's St. James's Palace Stakes, Shamardal won his third Group One race of 2005 and the fourth of his career.
 While in training for his next scheduled start in the Eclipse Stakes, he fractured a front fetlock joint and was retired having never lost on the turf.

 Stud career

-He stood at stud at Sheikh Mohammed's Kildangan Stud near Kildangan, Ireland.
-As a stallion, he is the sire of Mukhadram, Dan Excel, Able Friend, Lumiere, Lope de Vega, Pinatubo and Tarnawa.
+Shamardal stood at stud at Kildangan Stud in Ireland from 2006 until 2020, following an initial shuttle season in Australia in 2005.
+During his career, he sired approximately 1,758 named foals.
+His stud fee began at €40,000, remained at €50,000 for most of the 2010s, and reached €100,000 in his final seasons.

-Shamardal was euthanized at Kildangan Stud on 16 April 2020 following health issues.
+Over his 14–15 Northern Hemisphere seasons, he generated substantial stud revenue through selective but high-quality books (typically dozens to over 100 mares per year in peak demand), making him one of Darley's most profitable sires during that era.
+His success at stud is highlighted by 25–27 Group/Grade 1 winners (including stars such as Lope de Vega, Pinatubo, Blue Point, Tarnawa, Able Friend, Mukhadram, and Lumiere), multiple champions across continents, and a strong reputation as a sire of precocious juveniles and middle-distance talents.
+His influence continues through elite sons at stud and as a broodmare sire.